 - What Are My Odds of Winning a Malpractice Case?

 - How Much Money Can You Get in a Medical Malpractice Case?

 Our Maryland medical malpractice lawyers represent victims of medical negligence and their families in malpractice lawsuits brought against doctors, hospitals, and nursing homes.

-Medical malpractice occurs when a doctor, nurse or other health care professional injures a patient with negligent or inappropriate medical care.
-The consequences of medical malpractice can literally be life-altering.
-If an accountant or other professional provides negligent services it typically just costs you money.
-If a doctor or hospital provides poor medical care, however, it can result in permanent physical injuries and sometimes death.
-In many cases the harm caused by medical malpractice can never be undone.
-Instead, our legal system offers victims of medical malpractice financial compensation.
+Under Maryland law, medical negligence occurs when a doctor, nurse, or other health care professional injures a patient with negligent or inappropriate medical care.
+The consequences of medical malpractice are life-altering.
+If an accountant or other professional provides negligent services, it typically just costs you money.
+Medical neglect and malpractice can cost your health and your life.

 - the doctor’s care deviated from accepted medical standards or practices; and